 So, the question is...
 Does the repented sin of ignorance to sexual intimacies permit a Christian fornicator to start afresh, once more, in spite of the connections made?

 Well, in my humble opinion, I have to believe the answer to that question is yes.
-I say yes, based on the Scripture above, as well as a belief that the Lord could have and would have stopped it himself if no other remedy existed.
+I say yes, based on the Scripture above, as well as a belief that the Lord could have and would have stopped it His self if no other remedy existed.
 Note: This teaching is the remedy in itself.

 In Genesis 20:3-6, Abimelech sent for and took Sarah from Abraham to have as his wife, because Sarah and Abraham told him that they were brother and sister and not husband and wife.
 Howbeit, God came to Abimelech in a dream and informed him that "thou art but a dead man" for taking Sarah, which he had not yet been sexually intimate with, but intended to be.
 Abimelech pleaded his case of innocence of heart before the Lord.
 In another dream, God acknowledged Abimelech's integrity and clearly indicated that He had "withheld" Abimelech from sinning against Him, "therefore suffered I thee not to touch her."

 In Christ, I believe the atonement for the sin of fornication through ignorance exists to which celibacy is not required.
 Not that the body is made new and is no longer defiled, but that accountability is not leveled.
-The Lord will overlook the sin.
+The Lord will pardon and overlook the sin.

 However, knowledge is knowledge and ignorance is ignorance.
 No one can claim ignorance if they truly know.
 This is now where all Christians stand whosoever has read anything that I or anyone else has taught regarding this theology of Biblical marriage.